Last fact-checked: 2 January 2020

 For patients who have been unsuccessful in shifting the pounds through a diet and exercise, bariatric surgery is a drastic but proven solution.
 Find out why undergoing this procedure in Thailand could be a suitable option for you.

-Thailand is still a developing country by Western standards, but the quality of its health and medical care sometimes surpasses standards in the west – certainly if you are used to public, rather than private healthcare.
+Thailand is still a developing country by Western standards, but the quality of its health and medical care often surpasses standards in the west – certainly if you are used to public rather than private healthcare.

-Thailand is the world’s leading medical tourism destination, after it opened its doors to international patients in the 1990s.
-In fact, medical tourism has been so successful, both for patients and for the country, that its popularity has seen high-quality, purpose-built, state-of-the-art facilities opening throughout the Kingdom, attracting thousands of patients year upon year from around the world.
+Thailand is one of the world’s leading medical tourism destinations, having it opened its doors to international patients in the 1990s.
+Its increasing popularity has seen huge reinvestment by the Thai government, with high-quality, purpose-built, state-of-the-art facilities opening throughout the Kingdom, attracting thousands of patients every from all over the world.

 Drawn initially by cost – the low cost of living means that patients often save in excess of 50% compared to prices at home.
-As well as low prices, patients are often pleasantly surprised by the high-standards of medical expertise, patient care and the facilities.
+As well as low prices, patients are often pleasantly surprised by the high standards of medical expertise, patient care and comfort of the facilities.

 Patients traveling to Thailand for bariatric surgery will be presented with the most up-to-date techniques currently available, including:

-All of these work to reduce the amount of food a patient is able to consume, thereby restricting calories and leading to weight loss.
+All of these work to reduce the amount of food a patient is able to consume, thereby restricting calorie intake and promoting weight loss.

 Depending on what type of bariatric surgery you have, you may be discharged within 24 hours.
 However, it could be between two and five days before you can head back to your hotel.

-If you’re ready to book, or got any questions about Bariatric Surgery in Thailand then see below for further details on how to get in touch.
+If you’re ready to book, or have any questions about bariatric surgery in Thailand, see below for further details on how to get in touch.